Alfresco/alfresco-ng2-components/docs/content-services/document-list.component.md

 </data-column>
 ```

-> All the components above also participate in the Extensibility
+All the components above also participate in [Extensibility](../user-guide/app-extensions.md)
-> and can be used to compose DocumentList layouts from within the plugins.
+and can be used to compose DocumentList layouts from within the plugins.

 ### Date Column